jlinoff/csdiff/README.md

 This tool was written in go-1.8.3 using the [atom](https://atom.io/) and [emacs](https://emacsformacosx.com/) editors on Mac OSX 10.12.5.

-This tool has been tested on Mac OS X 10.12.5, CentOS 7 and CentOS 6.
+It has been tested on Mac OS X 10.12.5, CentOS 7 and CentOS 6.

+Suggestions and improvements are greatly appreciated.